-While the EPA wasn’t ready to call the software a “defeat device” like the software at the center of Volkswagen’s costly emissions scandal, the agency conceded that so far Fiat Chrysler’s software does appear to cheat emissions requirements in violation of the Clean Air Act.
-The questionable software was found in model year 2014, 2015, and 2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks with 3.0 liter diesel engines sold in the U.S.
+While the EPA wasn’t ready to call the software a “defeat device” like the software at the center of Volkswagen’s costly emissions scandal, the agency conceded that so far, Fiat Chrysler’s software does appear to cheat emissions requirements in violation of the Clean Air Act.
+The questionable software was found in the model year 2014, 2015, and 2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks with 3.0-liter diesel engines sold in the U.S.

 Environmental Class Action Lawsuits

 Protection of people and their property from large corporate polluters is very important.
 A key part of litigation against these wrongdoers involves the ability to represent a large number of people who have suffered economic losses as a result of environmental pollution.
 A prime example of an environmental class action lawsuit is the 2010 BP Oil Spill.

 BP Oil Spill

 On April 20, 2010, a massive offshore oil rig known as the Deepwater Horizon exploded and caught fire in the Gulf of Mexico, about 50 miles from Louisiana’s coastal wetlands.
 Firefighters and the U.S. Coast Guard fought for two days to contain the fire.
 Still, the rig sank on April 22, releasing nearly a million gallons of diesel fuel into the Gulf waters and creating an unstoppable leak of crude that eventually became the biggest oil disaster the U.S. has ever seen.